gonutz/circle/README.md

  Implemented following the paper:

     Least-Squares Circle Fit by R. Bullock, October 24, 2006 10:22 am MDT

+You can find it with some googling.

  Caveats:

  There are some divisions involved which may provoke a division by zero error.
- But I didn't take the time to figure out how this can be done.
+ But I didn't check out how this can be done.
 Perhaps if you supply not enough points or all the points are identical; it's definitely a pathological case.